EzraWard/Elementary/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

-### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+To build and/or contribute to Elementary, you'll need:

+- Windows 10 v1809 or greater

+- Visual Studio 2022

+- Windows 11 SDK version 10.0.26100.0.

+To Run Elementary, you'll need:

+- Windows 10 v1809 or greater

 ## Roadmap

+- [ ] Infinite scrolling
-- [ ] Feature 1
+- [ ] Bible reading history
-- [ ] Feature 2
+- [ ] Integrated Bible reading plans
-- [ ] Feature 3
+- [ ] KJV, ASV translations
-  - [ ] Nested Feature
+- [ ] ...and more!

 See the [open issues](https://github.com/EzraWard/Elementary/issues) for a full list of proposed features (and known issues).